eosrio/hyperion-history-api/README.md

    - get all actions belonging to the same transaction
  - `/v2/history/get_transfers`
    - get token transfers utilizing the eosio.token standard
+ - `/v2/history/get_tokens`
+   - get tokens and balances for a given account

 ### Roadmap